When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 - If you plan on getting into astrophotography or simply doing outdoor landscape photography where you know that the camera is going to get dirty and there may be a lot of rain, then getting a weather-sealed Pentax might be exactly what you need.

 Pricing & Value for Money

-The best-known characteristics of Nikon cameras are their crisp images, build quality, and simple menus.
+The best-known characteristics of Nikon cameras are their crisp images, build quality and simple menus.
 Not necessarily because of their affordable solutions.
-However, some of the manufacturer’s more inexpensive products have subpar focusing capabilities, and in-body image stabilization is frequently only offered in the most costly models.

 Build & Image Quality

 As far as build quality goes, Pentax cameras have large and bright optical viewfinders.
 With weather-sealed lenses being both ever-present and inexpensive, all modern versions are pretty much waterproof.

 That’s the big advantage that they have over Canon and Nikon.
 I am not saying that I can’t do nature photography with my Canon 800D.
 I certainly can.
 It will just cost me more to purchase a rain cover or a waterproof casing.

 The majority of Pentax cameras have features like dual-wheel controls that are only available on more expensive Canon and Nikon models.
 That’s when the value for money of Pentax comes in.

 A second control wheel makes menu scrolling easier and makes it simpler to browse images while in playback mode.
 Finally, every Pentax camera comes with in-body sensor-shift image stabilization, which means that you can stabilize any lens.